szabogtamas/codon_usage/notebooks/Codon_bias.md

     name: python3
 ---

-# Draft a function drawing faceted subnetworks
+# Create codon usage table from a reference

 ## Dependencies